 More results

+When I asked for people to name their favorite sports reporters, I had plenty of different answers.
+The most popular ones were Ken Rosenthal, Erin Andrews, Bill Simmons and Colin Cowherd.
 I also asked for people to name which sport they follow the most.
 MLB (77 votes), NFL (51), NHL (35) and NBA (18) were among the most named.
 College basketball, soccer and tennis also received multiple votes while a variety of other sports were each named one time.

 Back to the survey

 I was mostly encouraged by some of the answers I received.
 However, some responses made me seriously question some of the people that follow me.
 Seriously.
-Seriously
+Seriously.

 An 18-24 year old female said she doesn't take women as seriously as men because, "They just want the attention from the male dominated career.
 'Oh I'm so unique, I'm one of the guys.'"